-A newer group, the Public Health Interest Group (PHIG), is a student organization committed to partnering in the St. Louis community to include health screenings, nutrition outreach and public policy discussions.
-The Smoking Cessation Project works with the American Lung Association Freedom from Smoking Program and students are trained in counseling smoking cessation groups.
+A newer group, the Public Health Interest Group (PHIG), is a student organization committed to partnering with others in the St. Louis community to offer health screenings, nutrition outreach and public policy discussions.
+The Smoking Cessation Project works with the American Lung Association Freedom from Smoking Program, and students are trained in counseling smoking cessation groups.

 Situated at the confluence of two great North American rivers — the Mississippi and the Missouri — the St. Louis region has been a favored destination since Lewis & Clark began their historic westward "Corps of Discovery" here in 1804.

 Today, the pioneers of St. Louis are the engineers, scientists, business leaders, educators, artists, and other innovative and creative professionals who are working at the forefront of a multitude of fields and endeavors.
 Thanks in large part to Washington University, other regional universities and key Fortune 500 corporations, St. Louis has developed into a national hub for important research and business development, especially in the fields of biotechnology and plant science.